rsonger/software-engineering-lab/_posts/2026-05-13-geometric_transformations.md

 \end{bmatrix}$$

 Finally, we can verify these matrices by considering what happens when $\theta =0$.
-At $\theta =0$, there should be no change to the coordinates since no rotation happens.
+There should simply be no change to the coordinates since no rotation happens.
 In this case, plugging in $0$ for $\theta$ in each of these matrices will result in the *identity matrix* since $\cos(0)=1$ and $\sin(0)=0$.
-This is true for all three axes of rotation.
+And this is true for all three axes of rotation.

 # Translation